Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 In the initial stages, the full technique is practiced.
 Once this has been mastered, usually after a week of practicing twice daily, you can move on to a shortened form.

-In the shortened form, you progress to larger muscle groups.
+The shortened form progresses to larger muscle groups.
 The standard progression is:

 • Lower Limbs